Poker Hierarchy Chart

 A flush, on the other hand, is a hand where all five cards belong to the same suit, regardless of what their value is.
 For example, a hand that includes the 2, 4, 7, 9, and Q of diamonds would make a flush.

 In a showdown between a straight and a flush, the flush would always come out victorious.
-It’s because a flush is a more difficult hand to make when compared to a straight one since there are fewer cards of the same suit than there are cards in sequence.
-Therefore, the flush is considered a stronger hand than a straight in poker.
+It’s because a flush is a more difficult hand to make when compared to a straight since there are fewer cards of the same suit than there are cards in sequence.
+Therefore, the flush is considered a stronger hand than a straight as per poker ranking chart.

 Who Wins with Two Full Houses?